rakeshsthakur/Claim-WS/README.md

 # Claim-WS
 Solution for Coding Challenge from Mitchell

-please, Reffer to readMe.txt for more info.
+Please, refer to readMe.txt for more info.